Cannabis and Athletes

 Using cannabis, especially when athletes are tested for competitions, is obviously a barrier.
 Until the stigma of using marijuana is largely overcome with solid sensible knowledge, athletes in competitions are advised NOT to use cannabis in any shape or form until these unreasonable rules are changed.

 However, for those of you that are athletes, not involved in drug tested competitions, what’s the harm in using it for healing and pain?
-None whatsover in my humble opinion.
-Cannabis and athletes can be partners in a holistic way.
+This article from the Hub seems to agree with that point.
+Cannabis and athletes can be partners in a holistic way IMHO